 The downsized stadium will remain active, hosting football and other sporting events.
 Aspetar, a FIFA Medical Centre of Excellence, will operate a clinic at the stadium, treating local residents and professional athletes alike.

-The precinct surrounding the stadium will become a community hub featuring facilities for multiple sports, including handball, volleyball, basketball and swimming.
+The precinct surrounding the stadium will become a community hub with facilities for multiple sports, including handball, volleyball, basketball and swimming.
 Tracks for running and cycling will weave their way around the precinct as well, providing an outlet for sportsmen and women of every stripe.

 A home for a community

-As well as the multiple sport options open to all, there will also be a number of retail and commercial units created to ensure the area becomes a bustling hub of exercise and activity, along with a mosque and a boutique hotel inside the stadium.
+As well as the multiple sporting options open to all, there will also be a number of retail and commercial units created to ensure the area becomes a bustling hub of exercise and activity, along with a mosque, and a boutique hotel inside the stadium.